camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

 ## Import / Export

-New versions of the diagram can be imported by dropping a BPMN XML file from the local file system onto the currently opened diagram.
+New versions of the diagram can be imported by dragging and dropping a BPMN XML file from the local file system onto the currently opened diagram.
 When this happens, new [milestones](../milestones) are created to save the previous and the new version of the diagram.

 The BPMN diagram can be exported as an image file (PNG or PDF) or as a re-useable BPMN XML file.
 The BPMN XML file can then be opened and used with other tools like the [Camunda Modeler](https://camunda.com/products/modeler/).